lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {: #Fig-CONTENT-temp-no-oscore title='CoAP CONTENT Compressed without OSCORE'}

-As can be seen, the difference between applying SCHC + OSCORE as compared to regular SCHC + COAP is about 10 bytes of cost.
+As can be seen, the difference between applying SCHC + OSCORE as compared to regular SCHC + COAP is about 10 bytes.

 # IANA Considerations